dhermes/foreign-fortran/docs/module.rst

       :language: c
       :lines: 24

-   This approach is problematic because it forces the Fortran function to handle allocation of memory for the object.
-If instead the caller were responsible for the memory, then cleanup would be handled in the correct place, but instead the object may be allocated on the stack and the memory location re-used by subsequent calls to the subroutine.
+   This approach is problematic because it is so brittle.
+The memory must be handled by the caller rather than by Fortran directly.
+   If the subroutine were responsible for the memory, the object would likely be allocated on the stack and the memory location re-used by subsequent calls to the subroutine.

 .. c:function:: void make_container(double *contained, \
                                     DataContainer *container)